pingish/GrokSharp/Readme.md

 ```

 ### Making a call to Grok
+There is a method, `GetChatCompletionAsync()`, that makes the call to Grok.
 ```csharp
 // construct a request from a prompt var chatRequest = new ChatRequest(prompt);